Why, hello there!

 My name is Raina Delisle.
-I’m a writer, editor, and journalist with a special interest in health, culture, and the environment.
+I’m a journalist, author and copywriter with a special interest in health, culture, and the environment.
 Whether I’m writing a magazine feature or custom copy for a corporate client, I’m passionate about bringing stories to life with words.

-I previously worked as a reporter and editor at the Vancouver Sun, the Province, and the Ottawa Citizen, and as a producer and news writer for Citytv’s Breakfast Television.
+I was previously an editor at environmental magazines The Narwhal and Hakai Magazine and a reporter and editor at daily newspapers The Vancouver Sun, The Province (Vancouver), and The Ottawa Citizen.
+I was also a producer and news writer for Citytv’s Breakfast Television.

 Prior to my journalism career, I was a public relations officer at St Bride Foundation in London, England, home to an unparalleled library of print, media, communications, and design.
-I later took a hiatus from journalism and returned to PR, working in the communications department at Royal Roads University, where I developed strategies for media relations, social media, and website content.
-Today, I continue to work with corporate clients on their communications strategies and content.
+I later took a hiatus from journalism and returned to public relations as a writer/communications officer at Royal Roads University.

 I hold a business degree from Bishop’s University, where I was the editor of the student newspaper, and a graduate degree in journalism from Ryerson University.
-I’ve guest lectured on journalism at the University of Victoria and Royal Roads University, and I’ve appeared in the media several time speaking about stories I’ve covered.
+I’ve guest lectured on journalism at the University of Victoria and Royal Roads University and appeared on radio and television to discuss my stories.

 I’m also a certified copyeditor through Editors Canada.